Jeremy Pikser

-Pikser teaches screenwriting at New York University in the Rita and Burton Goldberg department of dramatic writing at the Tisch School of the Arts, and at Johns Hopkins University in the MA in Film and Media program at the Krieger School of Arts and Sciences.
+Pikser teaches screenwriting at New York University in the Rita and Burton Goldberg department of dramatic writing at the Tisch School of the Arts and at Johns Hopkins University in the Film and Media program at the Krieger School of Arts and Sciences.
 He is the creative director of the Saul Zaentz Innovation Fund Screenwriting Lab.
 Pikser is a regular advisor at the Sundance Screenwriters' Lab.
 He is also an occasional contributor to The Huffington Post and he has commented on the writer's strike and other subjects on The Guardian website Comment Is Free.

-Pikser cut his activist teeth at Oberlin College, where he was a leading opponent of the Vietnam War, and was one of the authors and organizers of the Not in Our Name Statement of Conscience opposing the US invasions of Afghanistan and Iraq.
+At Oberlin College, he was a leading opponent of the Vietnam War, and he was one of the authors and organizers of the Not in Our Name Statement of Conscience, opposing the U.S. invasions of Afghanistan and Iraq.

-In 2019, as WGA-E Vice President, Pikser oversaw the negotiating committee for the "WGA-Agency Agreement", and joined other WGA members in firing his agents as part of the guild's stand against the ATA after the two sides were unable to come to an agreement on a new "Code of Conduct" that addressed the practice of packaging.
+In 2019, as vice president of WGA-E, Pikser oversaw the negotiating committee for the WGA-Agency Agreement, and he joined other WGA members in firing his agents as part of the guild's stand against the Association of Talent Agents after the two sides were unable to come to an agreement on a new Code of Conduct that addressed the practice of packaging.